edbar42/dotfiles/README.md

 ### [NeoVim](https://neovim.io/)
   More than an IDE, a [PDE](https://www.youtube.com/watch?v=QMVIJhC9Veg).

-  My config heavily relies on [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), an amazing project to get started with configuring NeoVim for your needs.
+  My config was heavily based on [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), an amazing project to get started with configuring NeoVim for your needs.

 ### [WezTerm](https://wezfurlong.org/wezterm/)
   Because I'm using Lua for nvim anyways.
+Also, it's probably the best terminal I've ever used.

 ### [mpv](https://mpv.io/)
   [The based gigachad's video player.](https://www.youtube.com/watch?v=w-g04TLp0tg)